Shahjada87/Sales_Performance_Dashboard/README.md

 Today I have checked all the datas if there were any null values were present in the table.

+**14 June 2025**

+Today I checked all the loss making values and handled them by adding a new column.

 **15 June 2025**